 Section 4 - Policy Statement

-(4) Through the Vice Chancellor's leadership of the Indigenous Participation Strategy and through the work of the Senior Leadership Team and the Moondani Balluk Indigenous Academic Unit, the University aims to further develop and enhance Indigenous knowledge's across the institution, strengthen the University's Indigenous research culture and engage respectfully with Aboriginal and Torres Strait Islander people and communities.
+(5) Through the Vice-Chancellor's leadership of the Indigenous Participation Strategy and through the work of the Senior Leadership Team and the Moondani Balluk Indigenous Academic Unit, the University aims to further develop and enhance Indigenous knowledge's across the institution, strengthen the University's Indigenous research culture and engage respectfully with Aboriginal people and communities.

 Top of Page